csc-training/summerschool/application-performance/docs/01-application-performance-intro.md

 - How to obtain the machine parameters?
     - CPU specs
     - own microbenchmarks
-    - special tools (Intel tools, Empirical Roofline Tool)
+    - special tools (Intel tools, AMD tools, Empirical Roofline Tool)
 - How to obtain application's GFLOPS/s and arithmetic intensity?
     - Pen and paper and timing measurements
     - Performance analysis tools and hardware counters